(Last updated: May 9, 2019)

 Multi-threaded computations on Linux are roughly 5 - 10% slower than on Windows.
 But single-threaded computations are within 1%.
 So it's not like the code is slow on Linux.
 It's just that parallelization simply sucks on Linux for some reason.
 This is same regardless of whether you're spawning threads or reusing them.

-The push pool was specifically designed to bring a thread pool implementation to Linux.
+The Push Pool was written with the sole purpose of bringing a thread pool implementation to Linux.
 But that seemed to have benefited Windows more than Linux.

 Overall, the performance gap between Windows and Linux has steadily increased in the past few years.
 Something in Windows improved drastically between Win7 and Win8 which leads to higher CPU utilization and faster computational throughput.
 In contrast, Linux actually seems to have regressed.
 There is a noticable performance drop in parallel performance when upgrading from Ubuntu 15.04 to 15.10.